Do you need planning permission for a garage?

 The rules regarding Planning Permission are reasonably simple, but the interpretation of them does vary from authority to authority.

 In the majority of cases planning permission is not required for a concrete garage as they are classed by law as a temporary structure.
-The general rule of thumb is if the ridge height is below 2.5 metres planning consent would not be required.
-However, there are circumstances where planning would be required, such as if the building covered more than 50% of the overall property or if the main property is a listed building to name but two.
+You can find details of some of the factors that may trigger a need for planning below.
 In all cases we recommend checking with your local planning authority first.

 Click here to go to the government’s Planning Portal, where you will be able to see what is required.